NOTE: Libreboot standardises on flashprog now, as of 27 January 2024, which is a fork of flashrom.

 Sound hardware (integrated or discrete) typically has firmware on it (DSP) for processing input/output.
 Again, a USB DAC is a good workaround.

 Webcams have firmware integrated into them that process the image input into the camera; adjusting focus, white balancing and so on.
-Can use USB webcam hardware, to work around potential DMA issues; integrated webcams (on laptops, for instance) are discouraged by the libreboot project.
+Can use USB webcam hardware, to work around potential DMA issues; integrated webcams (on laptops, for instance) are discouraged by the libreboot project, for security reasons.

 Some laptops might have a simcard reader in them, with a card for handling WWAN, connecting to a 3g/4g (e.g. GSM) network.
 This is the same technology used in mobile phones, for remote network access (e.g. internet).